 But nothing he says can erase what the entire nation has just seen: One tribute has sacrificed her life, of her own free will, to give others the chance to escape.

 As the last of the poison leeches out of Finnick's body, he dives into the water, doing something that's less like swimming than dancing.
 The kids watch him, leaning against each other with their hands linked.
-So far, no one has commented on the fact that everyone is down to underwear.
-I think about sending them some clothes, and probably will if it goes on much longer (I may tap Julian Day for it, since he gave me such an open-ended offer), but at the moment, I don't have enough money, and judging by the sores from the gas, I'll have to spend whatever I get next on medicine.
+So far, no one has commented on the fact that everyone is down to underwear, their uniforms melted away by the gas.
+I think about sending them some clothes, and probably will if it goes on much longer (I may tap Julian Day for it, since he gave me such an open-ended offer), but at the moment, I don't have enough money, and judging by the sores from the gas, I'll have to spend whatever I get next on medicine, unless I lean on Plutarch's generosity.

 I wonder whose head will roll for leaving the coverage on them for this.
 The audience probably loves it, but the point of the Games is not for tributes to rescue and heal each other.
-Maybe it's Plutarch's call.
-Showing Katniss as heroic would serve his purposes.
-Of course, it also might tip his hand, which distinctly would not serve his purposes, so I really don't know.
+If it is Plutarch's call, he'd lose his job, but then, he doesn't exactly intend to be back for an encore next year, anyway.
+I wonder how he'll justify it if they call him out.

 Claudius returns with the map of the arena.
 "Our power alliance has rejuvenated itself in the water, but they have also come into the territory of another tribute."
 The three lights that represent Katniss, Peeta, and Finnick are now joined by a fourth, alone in the woods.

 Or not alone, as the case happens to be.
 Berenice Morrow is awake, but the creatures around her are sleeping.
-They are orange-furred monkeys with long claws and fangs.
+They are orange-furred monkeys with long claws and fangs, the same kind of animal Peeta noticed earlier.
 She is petting one of them like a kitten.

-He breaks away to show Berenice, not terribly pretty, but not emaciated from years of morphling abuse, fighting with three spider mutts that dropped from the trees onto her.
+He breaks away to show Berenice, not terribly pretty, but not yet emaciated from years of morphling abuse, fighting with three spider mutts that dropped from the trees onto her.
 She rips one apart with her hands, tearing out its fangs, but another bites her before she can crush it against a tree.
 She stabs the last with a branch before passing out.
-Claudius narrates that she was sent medicine (I'm guessing it was her first dose of morphling, along with the anti-venom, since she looks like she's in terrible pain), then cuts to the end of her games, where she uses a fang from the dead spider to stab her last opponent in the throat.
+Claudius narrates that she was sent medicine (Mags was her mentor, and I helped her get it, and I guess that puts some of what happened with her morphling problem later on me), then cuts to the end of her Games, where she uses a fang from the dead spider to stab her last opponent in the throat.

 "She's been overlooked in the odds," Claudius tells us breathlessly, "but like everyone in the arena, she is a victor.
 She is not to be ignored here."

-They then proceed to ignore her, and go back to Peeta, who offers to get water.
+He then proceeds to ignore her and go back to Peeta, who offers to get water.
 Katniss watches him, then suddenly goes pale.
 She grabs Finnick and looks at the trees.

 The orange monkeys are awake now.
 They're lining the trees near the beach, heavy on the branches, their eyes avid in the moonlight.
 Berenice has followed them.
-(Claudius tries to portray this as using them to track her prey, but I don't imagine too many people believe it, as she seems more like she's looking for a runaway puppy.)
+Claudius tries to portray this as using them to track her prey, but I don't imagine too many people believe it, as she seems more like she's looking for a runaway puppy, even without knowing that she's part of the alliance, whether Katniss knows it or not.
+Berenice has always been there, lurking in the shadows.
+I have a feeling that she means to join the fight here.

 Katniss and Finnick quietly arm themselves, and Katniss tries to alert Peeta to the danger without startling the animals.
 It seems to be working, until Peeta inadvertently looks up, and all hell breaks loose.